-Top 10 Craziest Goalies in NHL History
+Goalies Mania: The Top 10 Weirdest NHL Goaltenders in History

 9. Roman Cechmanek

 Normally, goaltenders do not like to get hit in the head by shots.
 It hurts, and leaves your ears ringing for a while after it happens.
-But not Roman.
-Cechmanek, who was also known to rock a unibrow, would intentionally use his head to make saves, in what became known as “skull saves” among Flyers fans.
+But not Roman Cechmanek, who was also known to rock a unibrow, would intentionally use his head to make saves, in what became known as “skull saves” among Flyers fans.
 Cechmanek’s style was unorthodox at best, but in his short time in Philadelphia, he was extremely effective.

 Until the playoffs, that is.
 In the 2001-02 playoffs, Cechmanek spotted the Ottawa Senators a three-goal lead in Game Four, with Philadelphia already down 2-1 in the series.
 Cechmanek skated out to center ice and started berating his teammates, thinking that they were not holding up their end of the bargain and playing well in front of him.
 In response, some of the Flyers players reportedly fired pucks at his head during practice the next day in response.
 Unsurprisingly, Cechmanek only lasted one more year in Philadelphia before being dealt to LA.